 How to eliminate oils

-In baking recipes, sometimes removing oil will drastically change the texture and could ruin the recipe.
+However in baking recipes, sometimes removing oil will drastically change the texture and could ruin the recipe.
 You can try replacing it with applesauce or mashed bananas, or even adding some liquid sweetener.
 Your best bet would be to look for oil-free vegan baking recipes.
 They do exist and are delicious!
-Check out these peanut butter cookies.

 3. Don’t forget about portion sizes